Micz26/GDP-Forecasting-App-Neural-Networks-Linear-Regression-/README.md

 # GDP-Forecasting-app-Neural-Networks-Linear-Regression-
-Desktop app that predicts future GDP per capita based on previous values for years 1960-2021.
+Website hosted on AWS amplify - link that predicts future GDP per capita based on previous values for years 1960-2021.
 It creates and displays charts (GDP/years).
 It has been developed using neural networks and linear regression.
+It utilizes AWS S3 to store pregenerated GDP plots for every country and AWS Lambda alongside API Gateway to handle the application's core logic.

 - [Overview](#overview)
     - Data processing